electron/electron/docs/experimental.md

 ## Process for removing the Experimental tag

-Once an API has been stable and in at least two major stable release lines it can be nominated to have it's experimental tag removed.
+Once an API has been stable and in at least two major stable release lines it can be nominated to have its experimental tag removed.
 This discussion should happen at an API WG meeting.
 Things to consider when discussing / nominating:

 * The above "two major stables release lines" condition must have been met